DeveloperSyndicate/PixelPalette/Readme.md

 # PixelPalette

 **PixelPalette** is a powerful library for extracting dominant colors from images and generating color palettes.
 It supports both Android and JVM environments, allowing you to seamlessly integrate it into various projects.
-With `PixelPalette`, you can easily find the most prominent colors in an image and create visually appealing palettes.
+With `PixelPalette` library, you can easily find the most prominent colors in an image and create visually appealing palettes.

 ## Features